mschordan/agaconv/doc/agaconv.1.md

 the frame rate (and quality) to the I/O bandwidth.

 \--width NUMBER
 : Width of video in pixels.
-The Amiga AGA graphics hardware supports three different resolutions, lowers, hires, superhires with 1 to 8 bitplanes.
+The Amiga AGA graphics hardware supports three different resolutions, Lores, Hires, Superhires with 2 to 8 bitplanes.
+Maximum standard width for Lores is 320, for Hires 640, and for Superhires 1280.
+For the three specific widths of 384, 704, and 1344, overscan videos are generated (overscan is maximum standard width plus up to 64 pixels).
+Minimum video width is 128 and the width must be a multiple of 16.
+Note that AGABlaster gives the best frame rate if the width of a video is a multiple of 64, because this enables the 64 bit graphics access of the Amiga AGA architecture.

 \--frequency NUMBER
 : Set audio frequency.
 The Audio frequency determines how many bytes per second